-State of Florida County of Duval Carolyn T. Sizemore makes oath and states that he (she) is Vice President and Controller (insert here name of the affiant) (insert here the official title of the affiant) PORTATION, INC. (insert I here the exact legal title or name of the respondent) entries contained in this report relate to accountin of Accounts for Railroad Companies and other ac- believes that all other statements of fact contained the books of accounts of the respondent and to control the manner in which such books are been kept in good faith during the period covered by this report; that he or she knows that the granters that have been prepared in accordance with the provisions of the Uniform System counting and reporting directives of the Surface Transportation Board; that he or she in this report are true, and that this report is a correct and complete statement, accurately and affairs of the above-named respondent during the period of time from and including 16, 2008.
-Carolyn J. Syjunon (Skinature of affiant) above named, this 26 m day of MAR Notary Public in and for the State and county 2CH, 2010.
-Use an LS MY COMMISSION # DO 879 EXPIRES: August 12, 20 Bonded Thru Notary Public Under 1935 Denon G. John SUPPLEMENTAL OATH (By the pres ident or other chief officer of the respondent) State of Florida County of Duval Michael J. Ward makes oath and states (insert here name of the affiant) of CSX TRANSE s that he (she) is Chairman of the Board, President, and Chief Executive Officer (insert here the official title of the affiant) PORTATION, INC. (insert he ere the exact legal title or name of the respondent) true; and that the said report is a correct and comple report; that he or she believes that all statements of fact contained in the said report are ete statement of the business and affairs of the above-named respondent and the operations neluding December 29, 2007, to and including December 26, 2008.
-Michael Wass (Signature of affaint) Subscribed and sworn to before me, a Notary Public in and for the State and county, 2010.
-Use an LS Jah Longe mpression seal (signature of officer authorized to administer oaths)
+State of Florida

+County of Duval

+Carolyn T. Sizemore makes oath and states that he (she) is Vice President and Controller

+(insert here name of the affia ant) (insert here the official title of the affiant) CSX TRANSPORTATION, INC.

+J1 (insert here the exact legal title or name of the respondent)

+kept; that he or she knows the entries contained in this repo of Accounts for Railroad Con believes that all other statem taken from the books and rec ave supervision over the books of accounts of the respondent and to control the manner in which such books are not such books have been kept in good faith during the period covered by this report; that he or she knows that the ort relate to accounting matters that have been prepared in accordance with the provisions of the Uniform System impanies and other accounting and reporting directives of the Surface Transportation Board; that he or she ents of fact contained in this report are true, and that this report is a correct and complete statement, accurately cords, of the business and affairs of the above-named respondent during the period of time from and including including December 31, 2010.

+Carolyn J. Syjewoc (Signatury of affiant)

+Cukasaikad and 4.
+1. 6 Organia a Natory Dublia in and for the State and accents

+Subscribed and sworn to before named, this ore me, a Notary Public in and for the State and county day of July , 2011.

+rugust 12, 2013

+,

+Use an 4.
+69.0

+LS GENON G. JENKINS MY COMMISSION # DD 879935

+impression sea EXPIRES: August 12, 2013 (signature of officer authorized to administer oaths)

+A Property of Bonded Thru Notary Public Underwriters

+/ EMENTAL OATH

+(By the president or other chief officer of the respondent)

+State of Florida

+County of Duval

+• makes oath and states that he (she) isChairman of the Board, President, and Chief Executive Officer

+insert here name of the affian

+f CSX TRANSPORTATION, INC.

+(insert here the exact legal title or name of the respondent)

+rue; and that the said report i examined the foregoing report; that he or she believes that all statements of fact contained in the said report are is a correct and complete statement of the business and affairs of the above-named respondent and the operation iod of time from and including December 26, 2009, to and including December 31, 2010.

+Michael Ward

+(Signature of affiant)

+ubscribed and sworn to befo ore me, a Notary Public in and for the State and county

+bove named, this day of

+ly commission expires Morentel 22, 2014

+·

+Use an NOTARY P UBLIC-STATE OF FLORIDA AND O O O O O O O O O O O O O O O O O O O

+LS Anna A. Webster Court Co

+Commission # EE044494 (signature of officer authorized to administer oaths) Expires: NOV.
+22, 2014

-Road Initials: CSXT Year: 2009 99
+Road Initials: CSXT KT Year: 2010 91